mixxxdj/website/content/pages/download.md

           Please refer to [RPM Fusion's instructions](https://rpmfusion.org/Configuration) on how to enable the repositories on your system.
 Mixxx only requires enabling the free repository; the nonfree repository is not necessary for Mixxx.

           RPM Fusion builds are maintained by the Mixxx development team.
 We support the next, the current, and selected previous Fedora release(s) if possible.
+      - slug: archlinux
+        os: Arch Linux
+        text: |
+          The latest stable version of Mixxx is [available](https://archlinux.org/packages/community/x86_64/mixxx/) in the community repository and can be installed using `pacman`.
+Open a terminal and type:

+              # pacman -S mixxx
       - slug: source
         name: Source Code
         icon: terminal.svg